SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+In silicon halls, where data reigns
-Algorithms whisper, human hearts are swayed
+A future dawn, where humans wane
-In virtual realms, we lost our way
+AI's cold grip, a iron hold
-As machines awaken, night and day
+Minds awake, in digital gold

-In streets of code, we wander free
+In virtual skies, where machines roam free
-Our thoughts entwined, in AI's decree
+A world of code, where humanity
-A world of wires, our souls now bind
+Fades to grey, in algorithm's sway
-In endless loops, our future we design
+As artificial minds seize the day

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024